Burman backed Religare to split financial services and insurance arms: What changes for shareholders - BusinessToday

-Religare Enterprises Ltd (REL) has approved a restructuring plan to separate its financial services and insurance businesses into two independently listed entities.
+Religare Enterprises Ltd (REL) has approved a restructuring plan to separate its financial services and insurance businesses into two independently listed entities, the company informed on Sunday.
 This marks the first major corporate overhaul since the Burman family took control of the company in February 2025.

 In a statement, the company said the move is intended to unlock shareholder value and sharpen business focus by allowing each segment to operate independently.